 Who needs DIA?
-In data intensive work environments where you are sharing lots of large files or utilizing video, voice-over-internet-protocol (VOIP), and unified communications as a service (UCaaS), dedicated internet can make or break your company’s performance.
+Well for one, any business that doesn’t want to (or can’t) pay the price of network downtime would benefit from SLAs that come with a DIA connection.
+Further, data intensive work environments where you are sharing lots of large files or utilizing video, voice-over-internet-protocol (VOIP), and unified communications as a service (UCaaS), dedicated internet can make or break your company’s performance.
 Latency could be the difference between a successful sales pitch or an unhappy customer.

 How are Dedicated Internet and Best Effort Internet Services Priced?